Master of Marine Conservation (MMarCon)

 New Zealand is a world-leader in marine conservation.
 We produce graduates with the skills to conserve marine environments in New Zealand, the Pacific and worldwide.
 With the pressing need for scientists to advise on, implement and manage the growing number of Marine Protected Areas both in the South Pacific region and world wide, marine conservation graduates are highly sought after.

 The MMarCon is the only taught marine conservation Masters degree in New Zealand.
 It focuses on developing the knowledge and skills required for a career in this field.
-Most students take 18 months of full-time study to complete the course, although those with an Honours degree or a minimum of 6 months relevant full-time work experience can complete the programme in 12 months.
+The programme takes 12 months to complete.
 The programme is made up of core and elective papers and may be started in either January or June.

 Study in New Zealand